pekkis/hardcore-react-training/README.md

 - MacOS and Linux are grade A citizens.
 Should work in Windows too, but I don't always test because I'm not a Windows man.
-- For the training, you can also download and use the ready-to-use [the prebuilt virtual machine](http://dr-kobros.com/lib/hardcore-react-training-vm.zip).
+- If it doesn't work, just use a Unix virtual machine.
 - The current version of Node.js (8.x).
-Might work on older ones, but no guarantee!
+Might work on older ones, but no guarantees!
 - The [Yarn package manager](https://yarnpkg.com).

 ## Training requirements

 - A good editor / IDE that supports our stuff in real-time.
-I use [Nuclide](https://nuclide.io/) (Atom) myself because it's free and good!
+I use [Atom](https://atom.io/) (Atom) myself because it's free and good!
-- Some alternatives: Visual Studio Code, WebStorm.
+- Some alternatives: VSCode, Nuclide, WebStorm.

 If you decide to use Atom, install at least the following packages:

-- nuclide
 - linter
 - linter-eslint
 - language-babel
 - language-postcss
+- prettier-atom

 ## Good to know